-The following statements are industry-standard warnings, provided to warn the user of situations which have the potential for bodily injury.
-Should you have questions or experience difficulty, contact Supermicro's Technical Support department for assistance.
+The following statements are industry-standard warnings, provided to warn the user of situations which can potentially cause a bodily injury.
+Should you have questions or experience difficulty, contact Supermicro's Technical Support Department for assistance.
 Only certified technicians should attempt to install or configure components.